-Date: 2017 – ongoing
+Date: 2017 – 2021

 Location: Location not provided for purposes of confidentiality.

-Based on the groundwater monitoring results and information provided in previous reports, Leaaf prepared a combined Work Plan, QA/QC Plan, Technical Sampling, and Analysis Plan to conduct additional soil and groundwater sampling and analysis.
-The objective of the additional site investigation is to delineate the soil area of investigation, to delineate the light volatile groundwater plume, and to provide data to determine whether a dense volatile plume is present and/or requires further investigation.
-The plan has been approved by LDEQ and incudes the installation of up to eight borings to a maximum depth of 65 feet.
-Three of the borings will be converted to permanent monitor wells, and up to 4 will be converted to temporary wells.
-Soil and groundwater will be sampled for volatile and semi volatile organic compounds, metals, glycols, PCBs, pesticides, and hydrocarbon fractions.
-The results will be evaluated in accordance with RECAP guidance and reported to LDEQ.
+Based on the groundwater monitoring results and information provided in previous reports, Leaaf prepared a combined Work Plan, QA/QC Plan, and Technical SAP to conduct additional soil and groundwater sampling and analysis.
+The objective of the additional site investigation was to delineate the soil area of investigation, to delineate the light volatile groundwater plume, and to provide data to determine whether a dense volatile plume was present and/or required further investigation.
+The plan was approved by LDEQ and included the installation of up to eight borings to a maximum depth of 65 feet.
+Three of the borings were converted to permanent monitor wells, and up to 4 were converted to temporary wells.
+Soil and groundwater were sampled for volatile and semi volatile organic compounds, metals, glycols, polychlorinated biphenyls (PCBs), pesticides, and hydrocarbon fractions.
+The results were evaluated in accordance with RECAP guidance and reported to LDEQ.